Troubleshooting a Slow Network Connection

 - Google Public DNS serves 70 billion daily requests (slashgear.com)

 Posted on February 15, 2012, in Internet, IT Support, Network Administration, Tech Tips and tagged CompTIA, Domain Name System, Internet service provider, Local area network, Network interface controller, Network performance, Uniform Resource Locator.
 Bookmark the permalink.
-Comments Off.
+Comments Off on Troubleshooting a Slow Network Connection.